itspluxstahre/glaciera/INSTALL.md

 ## Prerequisites

-Before building mp3berg, you'll need to install the required dependencies.
+Before building glaciera, you'll need to install the required dependencies.
 The project uses **Meson** as its build system and requires development headers for several audio libraries.

 ## Installing Dependencies